ArachnIDE-team/ArachnIDE/webLLM/pythonllm/README.md

 This is an early (not yet working) implementation of MLC through python.
 When running, it will replace the in browser webLLM.

-Before installing the required packages, make sure to install `mlc-ai-nightly` and `mlc-chat-nightly` based on your system's specific hardware and configurations.
+Before installing the required packages, make sure to install `mlc-ai-nightly` and `mlc-chat-nightly` based on your system'scale specific hardware and configurations.
 Follow the instructions provided by MLC AI to do so.

 [MLC AI Package Instructions](https://mlc.ai/package/)